cardano-scaling/website/monthly/2024-07-monthly.md

 ### Repository moved

-This month, the Hydra repository was moved to the `cardano-scaling` Github organization: https://github.com/cardano-scaling/hydra.
+This month, the Hydra repository was moved to the `cardano-scaling` GitHub organization: https://github.com/cardano-scaling/hydra.

-This allows for a more flexible use and sharing of Github runners between the main repository and for example [hydra-explorer](https://github.com/cardano-scaling/hydra-explorer).
+This allows for a more flexible use and sharing of GitHub runners between the main repository and for example [hydra-explorer](https://github.com/cardano-scaling/hydra-explorer).

 :::info Docker registry changed 🐋
 If you are using docker images of the hydra project, new releases will be available under `ghcr.io/cardano-scaling/hydra-node`
 :::

 Most links should be automatically redirected, but if you encounter broken links, just reach out on Discord or create an issue 🙏 https://github.com/cardano-scaling/hydra/issues/new/choose

 :::info New roadmap 🗺
-Github projects cannot be moved, so a copy of the Hydra roadmap was made and this version is used going forward: https://github.com/orgs/cardano-scaling/projects/7/views/1
+GitHub projects cannot be moved, so a copy of the Hydra roadmap was made and this version is used going forward: https://github.com/orgs/cardano-scaling/projects/7/views/1
 :::

 ### Working group updates